grascya/British-Airways-Customer-Reviews/README.md

 # British Airways Customer Reviews
 British Airways (BA) is the flag carrier airline of the United Kingdom (UK).
-Thousands of BA flights arrive and depart from the UK daily, carrying customers across the world.
+Thousands of BA flights arrive and depart from the UK daily, carrying customers worldwide.
 Whether it’s for holidays, work, or any other reason, the end-to-end process of scheduling, planning, boarding, fuelling, transporting, landing, and continuously running flights on time, efficiently, and with top-class customer service is a huge task with many highly important responsibilitiesCustomers who book a flight with BA will experience many interaction points with the BA brand.
 Understanding a customer's feelings, needs, and feedback is crucial for any business, including BA.<br>